The Loved One (1965) Queer Film A-

 Read MorePosted by Patrick Browne | Apr 1, 2026 | 60s, Amazon, Apple TV+, B-, Film Reviews, Queer Film, Queer Film/TV, Ratings: Movies and Television, Streaming, YouTube

-“Dorian”, Gill’s gay hairdresser persona, says that being a homo does not make you a terrible person, as he fondles the neck of Miss Belle Poppie
+“Dorian,” serial killer Gill’s (Rod Steiger) gay hairdresser persona, says that being a homo does not make you a terrible person, as he fondles the neck of Miss Belle Poppie.

 Read MorePosted by Patrick Browne | Apr 1, 2026 | 60s, Amazon, Apple TV+, D+, Film Reviews, Queer Film, Ratings: Movies and Television, Streaming, YouTube

-“The Detective” boasts a dreadful script by Abby (“Judgement at Nuremberg”) Mann and the mediocre direction by Gordon Douglas puts the kibosh on everything.
+Boasting a dreadful script by Abby – Judgment at Nuremberg – Mann, the mediocre direction by Gordon Douglas puts the kibosh on everything.
+Sinatra gives the role as much integrity as the material allows.

 Read MorePosted by Patrick Browne | Dec 19, 2023 | 60s, Amazon, Apple TV+, C-, Film Reviews, Queer Film, Ratings: Movies and Television, Streaming, YouTube